Rhinemann/mage-hack/src/chapters/What_is_Mage.typ

 - Special circumstances: Certain special circumstances like encounters with Mad Ones may grow Paradox in unusual ways as well.

-Paradox gets to roll against the character (as described in the ST section) if their Paradox grew.
+Paradox gets to roll against the character (as described in the ST section for Challenges) if their Paradox grew.
 If Paradox succeeds, they get to inflict a complication, representing the form Backlash takes, be it Quiet, Burn, a Paradox flaw or spirit.

 If a PC accumulates enough Paradox, then the ST may spend from the peril pool to put them in a Paradox realm.